 - e-health and coordinated care.

-ReviewsDiabetes Australia is undertaking several reviews to ensure the Scheme continues to be administered efficiently and effectively.
+ReviewsDiabetes Australia has undertaken a number of reviews to ensure the Scheme continues to be administered efficiently and effectively.

 - a review of the product supply and delivery arrangements, with a view to seeking efficiencies in this aspect of the Scheme;